codefuse-ai/Awesome-Code-LLM/README.md

 ## 1. Surveys

-We list six recent surveys on similar topics.
-While they are all about language models for code, the first two focus on NLP side, and the later four focus on SE side.
+We list several recent surveys on similar topics.
+While they are all about language models for code, 1-2 focus on NLP side; 3-6 focus on SE side; 7-8 are released after ours.

 1. "Large Language Models Meet NL2Code: A Survey", 2022-12, ACL 2023, [[paper](https://arxiv.org/abs/2212.09420)]